VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

 The first argument is what kind of Exception you need it to throw, the second argument is self.run\_application (in utilities), and the third is the configuration file you wish to pass into the application.
 This will call the application and assert that it throws a certain exception.

+## Utilities

+If there are any utilities or external functions that you need for your tests, put them in `testing_utils.py`, located in `applications/utils/`.

 ## Testing application utilities